Basically, a character is in a situation it seems no one could survive, and later they turn up clinging to life in a hospital.

 - In Eden of the East, a brief scene near the end shows Panties in a hospital room, having evidently survived being run over by 1 and 10.

 - In the animated Street Fighter 2 movie, Chun-Li is wounded in her fight against Vega roughly half-way through the movie.
-After Ryu and Ken defeat Bison in the climax, Guile goes to the hospital where she's staying, and talks to her unmoving body, which is covered in bandages.
-Suddenly Chun-Li pulls off the bandages and sits up - she's made a full recovery while off-screen, and was pretending to be seriously wounded and unable to leave the bed to prank him.
+After Ryu and Ken defeat Bison in the climax, Guile goes to the hospital where she's staying to tell her the news but finds her with a sheet pulled up over her face, as if she'd died.
+He sadly tells her that at least Bison went down- then she suddenly pulls off the sheet and sits up, even showing him the newspaper with news of Shadowlaw's destruction in it, revealing she already knew.
+She'd just been pretending to be dead to prank him.

 - In Jurassic Park III, a character who went missing turns up in a makeshift hospital at the end.